 It is important that members are aware of how to provide feedback on the Activity Plan and Budget.
-The RIPE NCC publishes this draft version of the document before discussions take place in the RIPE NCC Services Working Group and the RIPE NCC General Meeting (GM) in October.
+The RIPE NCC publishes a draft version of the document before discussions take place in the RIPE NCC Services Working Group and the RIPE NCC General Meeting (GM) in October.
 Members are also encouraged to ask questions and discuss the document on the RIPE NCC Membership Discussion mailing list (members-discuss@ripe.net).

-The feedback received over this period will be incorporated into a final Activity Plan and Budget that will be published in December, after the document is approved by the RIPE NCC Executive Board.
+The feedback received over that period was incorporated into this final Activity Plan and Budget that is approved by the RIPE NCC Executive Board.